dilawarm/brain-cogito-hackathon-2021/README.md

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](https://www.anaconda.com/download/) distribution of Python, which already has the above packages and more included.

 ## Usage
-To run this project you'll need to have access to
+To run this project you'll need to have access to the dataset files  hackathon_kpis_anonymised.csv and relative_distance.csv.
+All code to recreate our results are in this repository.

 ```python
 'hackathon_kpis_anonymised.csv'